 The age of the warehouse

 This is a bit of a Goldilocks situation here – you need a warehouse that’s been around long enough to prove that it “works” – it’s in the right place, easily accessible and so on – but that’s not so old it’s starting to fall to bits.
 Look for one that’s structurally sound, easily found and that has a bit of modern tech in it.
-Try not to cross out a location because of something as frivilous as a leaky roof, because you could always mend it with the help of professionals like Atlanta Commercial Roofing.
+You can get HERO exteriors roof replacement in Fort Collins to help in case of frivilous leaky roof, because you could always mend it with the help of professionals like Atlanta Commercial Roofing.

 The size of the warehouse